joshuacox/SchwarzenSlacker/README.md

 make
 ```

-Using the make method will automatically copy the resulting dark.css to
+Using the make method will automatically copy the resulting schwarzenslacker.css to
 your clipboard (assuming you are in X).
 Then just paste into stylish